-General Fund Expenditures: \$6,638,331
+General Fund Expenditures: \$6,838,331

 General Fund Revenue: \$0

 General Fund Positions: 0

 General Fund FTEs: 0.00

 Service Goal Amount Life Insurance Provides life insurance pursuant to various union agreements, Court of Common Council resolutions and State statutes.
 231,987 Workers' Compensation Claims and State Fees Complies with State and federal regulations for payments of workers' compensation claims and expenses.
 4,775,000 Social Security Complies with State and federal regulations in collecting and remitting required withholding for all its employees.
 4,309,297 Unemployment Compensation Complies with State and federal regulations in reimbursing the State for claims paid for former City employees.
 250,000 Tuition Reimbursement Reimbursement of tuition to employees who present required documentation.
 20,000 Fringe to Grant Fund Transfer of fringe expense from General Fund to the appropriate Grant Fund accounts.
-(2,947,953) Total 6,638,331
+(2,947,953) Juneteenth Funding for Juneteenth holiday.
+200,000 Total 6,838,331